HewlettPackard/Docker-SimpliVity/ops/README.md

 |DNS|	You will need to know the IP addresses of your DNS server.
 In addition, all the VMs you configure in the inventory should have their names registered in DNS.
 In addition, you will need the domain name to use for configuring the virtual machines (such as example.com)
 |NTP Services|	You need time services configured in your environment.
 The solution being deployed (including Docker) uses certificates and certificates are time sensitive.
 You will need the IP addresses of your time servers (NTP).
 |RHEL Subscription	|A RHEL subscription is required to pull extra packages that are not on the DVD.|
 |Docker Prerequisites|	You will need a URL for the official Docker EE software download and a license file.
-Refer to the Docker documentation to learn more about this URL and the licensing requirements here: https://docs.docker.com/engine/installation/linux/docker-ee/rhel/ Learn how to download the Docker EE license key here: https://success.docker.com/KBase/How_do_I_download_my_Docker_license_key
+Refer to the Docker documentation to learn more about this URL and the licensing requirements here: https://docs.docker.com/engine/installation/linux/docker-ee/rhel/ in the section entitled "Docker EE repository URL"

 |Proxy	|The playbooks pull the Docker packages from the Internet.
 If you environment accesses the Internet through a proxy, you will need the details of the proxy including the fully qualified domain name and the port number.

 ## Install vSphere Docker Volume Service driver on all ESXi hosts

+vSphere Docker Volume Service technology enables stateful containers to access the storage volumes provided by SimpliVity.
 This is a one-off manual step.
 In order to be able to use Docker volumes using the vSphere driver, you must first install the latest release of the vSphere Docker Volume Service (vDVS) driver, which is available as a vSphere Installation Bundle (VIB).
 To perform this operation, login to each of the ESXi hosts in turn and then download and install the latest release of vDVS driver.

 ```
 # esxcli software vib install -v /tmp/vmware-esx-vmdkops-<version>.vib --no-sig-check
 ```

-More information on how to download and install the driver can be found here: https://vmware.github.io/docker-volume-vsphere/documentation/install.html#vib-installation-through-esxclilocalcli
+More information on how to download and install the driver can be found on the Docker Store at https://store.docker.com/plugins/vsphere-docker-volume-service

+**Note:** You cannot mount the same persistent volume created through vSphere Docker Volume Service (vDVS) on containers running on two different hosts at the same time.